 So here we are, in 2016.
 Thinking back to my experience as a regular system administrator, then an operations officer, consultant and now – a CTO and architect for Predica customers – I can tell you: the security of IT has massively changed.

 Brilliant!
 Oblivion!
 Woo hoo – now the truth has been revealed!
-What this guy is talking about?
+What is this guy talking about?
 Where is my Gartner-like-statement rescue boat?

 Is it happening in your organization?
 No?
 Because you prevent it?

 Let me share a story with you.
 I have worked with a customer in Northern Europe whose outsourced IT department was harsh regarding networking policies (in particular with the remote vendors).
 The access to remote sharing tools like Team Viewer, Skype or S4B – blocked.
-All their communication software – on-premise and locked down.
+All of their communication software – on-premise and locked down.
 For IT security reasons!

 Fast forward a year from this conversation… They are adopting Office 365 and moving all their collaboration to the cloud technology.
 Why is this example relevant to you?
 Because it is showing two important trends which will happen in your organization as well.

 SaaS software market is growing.
 According to Trends in Cloud IT monthly pool from Better Cloud, by 2020 more than 60% of SMB and more than 30% of mid-market companies will be run entirely in the cloud.